Cypad Limited ("We") are committed to protecting and respecting your privacy.

 A Subject Access Request (SAR), is a written, signed request from a data subject to identify what personal data an organisation is processing on their behalf, why that organisation holds it, and who it is disclosed to.
 This right, commonly known as subject access, is set out in section 7 of the Data Protection Act (1998).
 Cypad recognises the rights of the data subject under the GDPR.

 In accordance with GDPR, a Subject Access Request is no longer subject to a fee, as incurred under the DPA.
 However, Cypad has a right to charge a reasonable fee, should the requests from the Data Subject be manifestly unfounded or excessive, in particular because of their repetitive character.
 For the same reasons, Cypad can refuse the request.
 However, Cypad must respond to all written requests within one calendar month stating our progress or the reasons for the refusal, or any charge that may be incurred.
 Cypad can extend the time to deal with the request by two further months considering the complexity and number of requests, so long as we respond to the initial request within one calendar month and state the reasons for the delay.
-Cypad will authenticate all individuals requesting data, by either contacting the Data Controller who is providing the Cypad service, or requesting photographic I.D.
+Cypad will authenticate all individuals requesting data, by either contacting the Data Controller (Contract Caterer), or requesting photographic I.D.

 All data associated with the Subject Access Request will be stored within our Zendesk support system, with a unique reference code for that Data Subject, and will include the initial request, email correspondence, photographic identification and responses.
 This will be kept for one year, following a completed response or resolution and deleted.